smartcontractkit/ea-framework-js/docs/components/tests.md

 │  ├─ __snapshots__
 |  |  ├─ adapter.test.ts.snap // Contains snapshot for all test responses
 │  ├─ adapter.test.ts // Contains the integration tests
-|  ├─ fixture.ts // Contains the nocks for DP APIs
+|  └─ fixture.ts // Contains the nocks for DP APIs and mock WS server for WS tests
-|  └─ setup.ts // Contains the setup helpers
 ```

 Use nock for DP API mocks, and run tests with Jest where you compare outputs with snapshots.